 Your instructor can make your life much easier for you by (1) highlighting key issues that are critical to LSAT Prep, and (2) allowing you to avoid spending unnecessary time “spinning your wheels” studying things that are largely irrelevant to the overwhelming majority of LSAT questions.
 Studying hard is important to succeed on the LSAT.
 Learning how to study smart is equally important.

 Students are not identical.
 In the end, evaluate what the best choice for you is likely to be.
 Hopefully, the above summary will give you a little more clarity of the advantages and disadvantages of the various ways to prepare for the LSAT.
-To see additional information about the benefits of ScoreItUp courses in particular, please visit Top 15.
-If you have any questions, please do not hesitate to email me at email@example.com.
+To see additional information about the benefits of my ScoreItUp courses in particular, please visit Top 15.
+If you have any questions, please do not hesitate to email me at firstname.lastname@example.org.
 Good luck!